 Pollinators like butterflies, honeybees, solitary bees, bumblebees, moths and hoverflies are under considerable threat, showing drastic declines in Europe.

-IEEP is supporting the European Commission in implementing the EU Pollinators Initiative, a framework launched in June 2018 to address the decline of pollinators across the EU.
+IEEP was involved in supporting the European Commission in implementing the EU Pollinators Initiative, a framework launched in June 2018 to address the decline of pollinators across the EU.

 The initiative’s overall priorities are to improve knowledge of pollinator decline, including its causes and consequences, tackle the causes of the decline and raise awareness, engaging society-at-large and promoting collaboration.

-- providing guidance for managing authorities, agronomists, advisors and farmers on how to increase the effectiveness of measures for pollinators, and make the best use of the support measures available under both Pillars of the CAP
+IEEP has created guidance for managing authorities, agronomists, advisors and farmers on how to increase the effectiveness of measures for pollinators, and make the best use of the support measures available under both Pillars of the CAP.

-- providing guidance to citizens on how to engage in the conservation of pollinators
+IEEP has created guidance to citizens on how to engage in the conservation of pollinators.

-- reporting on best practices to integrate pollinator conservation into national action plans under Directive 2009/128/EC on sustainable use of pesticides
+IEEP reported on the integration of pollinator conservation into the Common Agricultural Policy (see also: Annexes) and on best practices to integrate pollinator conservation into national action plans under Directive 2009/128/EC on sustainable use of pesticides.